preterag/pipecdn/docs/DEVELOPMENT_PLAN.md

 - Created test_packages.sh script for testing packages across different distributions
 - Set up GitHub Actions workflow for automated testing and releases
 - Implemented distribution channels through GitHub Releases
+- Renamed repository from 'pipecdn' to 'ppn' for public release
+- Updated all references to the repository name in documentation and scripts

 ## Known Issues and Challenges